Translate

 But none have ever gripped so tight,

-Or held my bum with such sheer delight.
+Or held my bum in such sheer delight.

 Thursday, 31 July 2025